Marcelobbr/macaco/README.md

 ## Files List
 * macaco.py: main module which imports c++ functionalities and translate them to python syntax.
-* test_from_macaco.ipynb: jupyter notebook file which imports macaco.py and does tests with all macaco methods to verify its functionalities
+* macaco_DEMO.ipynb: jupyter notebook file which imports macaco.py and does tests with all macaco methods to verify its functionalities. `This file is intended to demonstrate all the project capabilities`.
 * test_from_note.ipynb: similar to the version above, but the methods are built inside the notebook.
 It is a better alternative than above to prototype new methods.
-* dfbuilder.cpp: main C++ file whose functionalities macaco.py imports
+* dfbuilder.cpp: main C++ file whose functionalities macaco.py imports.
 * treeIndexing.cpp: BST algorithm to optimize indexation whose methods are imported and used by dfbuilder.cpp
 * gen_shared_lib.sh: a compiler which compiles c++ code to shared library.
 It compiles dfbuilder.cpp
 * dfbuilder.so: the resulting shared library from the gen_shared_lib.sh compilation